noahehall/theBookOfNoah/databases/_arrangodb.md

 			- unsorted
 				- does not support range queries or sorting
 			- created on one/more document attributes
-				- will only be used if
+			- only be used for equality comparisons
-					- all attributes are present int he search condition all attributes are compared using `==`
+			- does not support range queries
+			- cannot be used for sorting

 		- types
 			- unique hash indexe
-					- inserting docs with a duplicate key will lead to a unqiue constrint violation

 			- unique, sparse hash index
-					- docs whose value is set to null will not be indexed
 				- use cases
 					- ensure unique docs
 					- optional attributes
 			- non-unique hash index
 				- all docs will be indexed
 			- non-unique, sparse hash index
 				- only those docs that have all the indexed attributes set to a vaalue other than null will be indexed
 				- use cases
 					- for optional attributes
 		- use cases
 			- used to quickly find documents withs pecific attribute values
 			- equality lookups
+			- if all or most queries on the indexed attribute(s) are equality comparisons

 	- skiplist index
 		- properties